Yoga Sutras 4.1: The subtler attainments come with birth or are attained through herbs, mantra, austerities or concentration.

 - Ganjasana: Offers healing yoga ceremonies with cannabis master plants in Denver and Boulder.

-Have you tried cannabis and yoga?
+Have you tried combining both of these?
 If you have experience with this practice and feel called, please share your story in the comments below!